 And the models and celebs you see in magazines?
 Please, they have it made.
 A pro makeup artist, photographer, and lighting, constant touchups during the shoot and Photoshop after.
 Anyone can look dewy after all of that.

 So my point is, don’t think you’re doing it wrong if your dewy makeup doesn’t come out like Hayden’s or Camilla’s.
-Just use this post and those pictures as guidelines and do your best.
+Just use this post and those pictures as guidelines and give it your best.
 You’ll do great!

 So when I can do something without really thinking, it’s amazing.
 This often happens when I’m doing my own basic day look makeup, which I call my Go To Look (GTL).
 This changes due to the time of year, what my skin is doing, my mood, etc., but I tend to use the same products for a month or two at a time, letting the makeup part of my brain run on autopilot.